 What Is ATS And How Does It Work?

 ATS stands for applicant tracking system.
 It’s a piece of software companies use to help organise, sort and process job applications.
-They’re mainly used by companies who receive hundreds or thousands of CVs in order to cut down the number of documents an actual human being has to look at (saving money in the process).
+They’re mainly used by companies that receive hundreds or thousands of CVs in order to cut down the number of documents an actual human being has to look at (saving money in the process).

 ATS software works by using assessment methods including keyword-base screening.
 This is to determine if someone possesses the skills needed for a particular job role.
 The software then ranks all applicants based on suitability and a hiring manager or recruiter will review them before the next stage in the job application process.
 Basically, it’s a real time saver on the company’s behalf.
 However, it’s also a time waster for you if you spend 3 days on an application only to receive an automatic rejection.
 Ouch.